pschlump/socketio/README.md

 # socketio

 A copy of github.com/googollee/go-socket.io renamed with defects fixed and updated to 1.4.5 of socket.io.
-Also works with 1.7.4 and 2.0.3 of Socket.IO client Javascript.
+Updated to work with socket.io version 2.3.0 and jQuery 3.5.1.

 socketio is an implementation of [socket.io](http://socket.io) in Go (golang).
 This provides the ability to perform real time communication from a browser to a server and back.
 Content can be pushed from the server out to the browser.

-It is compatible with the 1.4.5 version of socket.io in Node.js, and supports room and namespace.
+It is compatible with the 2.3.0 version of socket.io in Node.js, and supports room and namespace.
-This version will be updated on a regular basis with the latest version of socket.io.

 ## Install